🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“„βœˆοΈ Digital Nomad Visa Availability + 0.4 -- 35 There is no specialized digital nomad visa program available, and immigration policy is not geared toward remote workers.
+πŸ“„βœˆοΈ Digital Nomad Visa Availability + 0.4 -- 35 No digital nomad visa or specific program available; remote workers must use standard tourist or business visa.

 🌍 DIGITAL NOMAD COMMUNITY